OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/ReadGeoLayerFromShapefile/ReadGeoLayerFromShapefile.md

 ## See Also ##

-The GeoLayer is read using the [`QGIS QgsVectorLayer Class`](https://qgis.org/api/classQgsVectorLayer.html).
+- The GeoLayers are read using the [`QGIS QgsVectorLayer Class`](https://qgis.org/api/classQgsVectorLayer.html).
+See [documentation](https://docs.qgis.org/2.14/en/docs/pyqgis_developer_cookbook/loadlayer.html#vector-layers) for examples on utilizing the `QgsVectorLayer` class in the PyQGIS environment.
+- See parallel GeoProcessor command [WriteGeoLayerToShapefile](../WriteGeoLayerToShapefile/WriteGeolayerToShapefile)